Conservation group sues over federal oil, gas leases in Utah

 A conservation organization has filed a lawsuit against the U.S. Department of Interior over oil and gas leases offered in southeast Utah, claiming the parcels are packed with ancient cultural relics.

-The Deseret News reports Advocates for the West filed the suit Wednesday in federal court in Utah on behalf of Friends of Cedar Mesa.
+Advocates for the West filed the suit Wednesday in federal court in Utah on behalf of Friends of Cedar Mesa, the Deseret News reported .

 The lawsuit targets the first of three oil and gas lease sales held in March 2018.
 The Bureau of Land Management has not yet issued the leases.